maarten-pennings/flasher/README.md

 ### Execute flashing
 Just before executing the actual flash command, the `flash.cmd` script pops up a dialog with a summary of its findings.
-The user clicks Ok to flash or cancel to abort.
+The user clicks Ok to flash or Cancel to abort.

+After pressing Ok, the `flash.cmd` script starts the esptool, which takes tens of seconds to complete.

-Note that while the `flash.cmd` script is running it prints all its findings to a windows console, and a copy to a the file `flash.log` in the same directory as the script.
+Note that while the `flash.cmd` script is running it prints all its findings to a windows console.
+It saves a copy to a the file `flash.log` in the same directory as the script.

+(end of doc)